 Check out these student-made VIDEOS

 Every night we enjoy unique evening performances by musicians, illustrators, sculptors, comedians, theater troops, dancers, filmmakers, poets, songwriters, creators, and collaborators.
-You will see local artists, alums, faculty & staff performing on the BIG STAGE at the Castleton University Fine Arts Center.
+You will see local artists, alums, faculty & staff performing on the BIG STAGE at the Vermont State University Castleton Fine Arts Center.
 The Artist Series is the highlight of our evenings, where we come together to be inspired, to ask thoughtful questions, and to expose ourselves to many different artists and artistic genres.

 Watch: Artist Series at GIA